ENGINE SWAP GUIDE HT4100 to OLDS

 -Exhaust manifold flange are Walker/Fel-Pro 60360.

--The bed-style cats have an offset inlet as compared to the later style, so some
+-The bed-style cats have an offset inlet as compared to the later compact style,

 3. Donor Cars:

-No single donor will have everything you need, but assuming you're swapping out an HT4100 car (1982-85), an '82-85 Riv or Toro parts car will provide most of what you need.
-Of course there are plenty of 'gotchas', and you might already be sitting on a box of Olds parts, so here are some things to consider....
+No single donor will have everything you need, but an '82-85 Riv or Toro parts car will get you pretty close.
+Of course, there are plenty of 'gotchas', and you might already be sitting on a box of Olds parts, so here are some things to consider....

-- INTAKE MANIFOLD: Any FWD/RWD Olds 307/350/403 stock intake should work.
+• INTAKE MANIFOLD: Any FWD/RWD Olds 307/350/403 stock intake should work.
 Out of the box, an Edelbrock Performer will sit too high once a carb and air cleaner are mounted.
-First gen Seville & 79/80CA Eldos have multiport intakes that will also work if going with EFI; be sure to grab the matching air cleaner.
+First gen Seville & '79/80CA Eldos have multiport intakes that will also work if going with EFI; be sure to grab the matching air cleaner, offset lid stud and spacer.
 The early version of this intake is cast iron but has larger bores.
 The later is aluminum, but corrosion can be a problem.
 For air cleaners, the EFI cars do NOT have thermac valves but will fit a carb.

-- HEATER NIPPLE: Located at the rear passenger corner of the intake, Cadillac used a passive threaded nipple and their vac-operated hot water valve was hose-mounted inline.
-The diesel cars, and Olds version typically used a combination valve that was part of the nipple, often with a provision for a blower motor turn-on switch.
-Either will work, but you may want to simply reuse the 4100 inline valve and grab a nipple at the parts store/home center.
-The blower turn-on switch is incompatible with the 4100's climate control, so no advantage there.
+• HEATER PIPE NIPPLE: Located at the rear passenger corner of the intake, Cadillac used a passive threaded nipple and their vac-operated hot water valve was hose-mounted inline.
+The diesel cars, and Olds version, typically used a combination valve that was part of the nipple, often with a provision for a blower motor turn-on switch.
+Either will work, but you may want to simply reuse the 4100 inline valve and grab an NPT nipple at the parts store/home center.
+The blower turn-on switch is incompatible with the 4100's climate control anyway, so no advantage using the Olds part there.

-- EXHAUST: The HT4100 Y-pipe diameter & arrangement is very restrictive; you'll want to use the donor car setup.
-Somewhere along the line ('84?) the old bed-style cat converters were changed to the smaller modern type.
+• EXHAUST: The HT4100 Y-pipe diameter & arrangement is very restrictive; you'll need to use the donor car setup.
+Somewhere along the line ('84?) the old bed-style cat converters were changed to the smaller compact type.
 The bed-type uses an angled inlet, so some exhaust work may be necessary if you're using the earlier Y-pipe arrangement with the later version cat, or vice-versa as alignment is slightly off.
 The down pipes / Y-pipe assembly is no longer available new, so try to find a good example, or fab will be necessary.

 The Diesel exhaust will bolt-up and is a larger diameter which also eliminates the cat.
 I recently pulled one from an '83 Eldo and it appeared to take into consideration the offset inlet.
 Diesel exhaust manifolds are completely different and best avoided.
 Diesels and the EFI cars do not use a butterfly valve in the exhaust for warmup.

-- ALTERNATORS: Diesels & the EFI Cadillacs use an 80A alternator, a nice upgrade.
+• ALTERNATORS: Diesels & the EFI Cadillacs use an 80A alternator, a nice upgrade.
 To make this work, you need the matching brackets.
 And because the alt body sits higher, you also need the matching air cleaner or the snorkel will interfere.
-Just an FYI, the EFI car snorkels do not have thermac valves, and the diesels are a different incompatible style, altogether.
+Just an FYI, the EFI car snorkels do not have thermac valves, and the diesels are a different incompatible style, altogether (all together).
 I suspect a RWD Olds with heavy duty charging would have a thermac-equipped compatible air cleaner.
 The thermac is probably not needed unless you do a lot of winter driving.

-- BRACKETS: Final drive support bracket and the RH output shaft/bracket were covered in the intro section; if it has an Olds block and it's FWD, they're basically all the same.
+• BRACKETS: Final drive support bracket and the RH output shaft/bracket were covered in the intro section; if it has an Olds block and it's FWD, they're basically all the same.
 A TV (throttle valve) cable is required for the trans to operate correctly, and should be matched to whichever bracket you're using.
 If running the EFI intake, use the EFI bracket arrangement.
 If running a carb, an 80-85 Toro/Riv accel/TV bracket is your best bet.
+Be sure to adjust this cable correctly or trans damage will result.

 Now, about those Donor Cars